April 6th, 2019

 Hey, gamers!
 We’re bringing Xbox 1 consoles and games for you to kick back and relax, so come enjoy Lego Marvel Superheroes, Star Wars: Battlefront, and Minecraft on your own or with friends!

-We are so grateful for everything our awesome vendors do to make this event special!
+We are so grateful for everything our awesome exhibitors do to make this event special!

-Any organization or business offering resources, services, and products that would be of interest and benefit to individuals on the spectrum is welcome to participate as a vendor.
+Any organization or business offering resources, services, and products that would be of interest and benefit to individuals on the spectrum is welcome to participate as an exhibitor.

-For information about becoming a vendor, click below.
+For information about becoming an exhibitor, click below.

-The Aspire team at Southeast Psych is excited to bring the second annual AspieCon to Charlotte
+The Aspire team at Southeast Psych is excited to bring the third annual AspieCon to Charlotte

 Drop us a line!